BP-WG/descriptor-wallet/README.md

 [rust-bitcoin](https://crates.io/bitcoin) library.

-The library clearly separates parts requiring access to private keys from those which should operate never touching the them.
+The library clearly separates parts requiring access to private keys from those which should operate never touching them.
 It is advised that wallets should be designed in a way assuming zero private key access for all of their operations aside from transaction signing; this part must be separated into other repository/library and be strictly controlled.
 One may look after